Syl-Ying/PassGuardian/README.md

 # PassGuardian
 PassGuardian is a password management website.
 You can use it to create, edit, delete and share your website credentials securely.
+Website:
+It may take a while to open the website for the first time since the deployment uses render's free service.
 ## Web Preview
 ![Web Email Registration]()
 ![Web HomePage]()